Selling a House in Probate: A Florida Guide

 Can You Sell a House Before Probate Is Complete in Florida?

 In Florida, administrators typically wait until the probate procedure is complete before selling the estate.
 However, this isn’t always the case.
 If the seller puts the house on the market before probate is complete, the proceeds from the sale go into a probate escrow account.
 The profits are then distributed once all debts have been paid and the probate process is complete.
-It’s important to keep in mind that changing the title from the deceased person to the new owner can take up to five months.
+It’s important to remember that changing the title from the deceased person to the new owner can take up to five months.

 Do You Need to Go Through Probate to Sell an Inherited House in Florida?